Lipen/bdd-rs/examples/abstract-interpretation/guide/chapters/part1_introduction/03_bdds.typ

 This guarantees that the *same* logical condition is always represented by the *same* BDD variable, preserving the logical consistency of the analysis.

-== Why BDDs Solve Flow Explosion
+== Why BDDs Solve State Explosion

-As discussed in @ch-control-flow, a sequence of $N$ branches can create $2^N$ flows.
+As discussed in @ch-control-flow, a sequence of $N$ branches can create $2^N$ paths.

 BDDs mitigate this explosion by exploiting structure and independence.

-If flows do not interact (e.g., independent ACL rules), the BDD size grows *linearly* with the number of variables, rather than exponentially.
+If decisions do not interact (e.g., independent checks), the BDD size grows *linearly* with the number of variables, rather than exponentially.

 For example, consider 100 independent `if` statements:
-- *Explicit Flows*: $2^100$ flows (computationally intractable).
+- *Explicit Paths*: $2^100$ paths (computationally intractable).
 - *BDD Nodes*: $2 times 100 = 200$ nodes (trivial to store).

 The BDD automatically "factors out" the independence.

-Explosion typically occurs only when variables are heavily correlated in complex ways (e.g., deep packet inspection or cryptographic hashes), which is less common in typical firewall logic.
+Explosion typically occurs only when variables are heavily correlated in complex ways (e.g., cryptographic hashes), which is less common in typical control logic.

 == Summary

-- *Sets of packets* are represented as *Boolean functions*.
+- *Sets of states* are represented as *Boolean functions*.
 - *BDDs* provide a compact, canonical graph representation of these functions.
 - *Reduction rules* (Isomorphism and Redundant Tests) compress the representation by sharing common sub-structures.
-- The *`FilterManager`* maps policy matches to BDD variables, ensuring consistency.
+- The *`SymbolicManager`* maps program conditions to BDD variables, ensuring consistency.

 #info-box(title: "Explore BDD Operations")[
   To see boolean operations in action, run #run-example("bdd_boolean_ops") which demonstrates AND, OR, XOR, and their algebraic properties like De Morgan's laws and absorption.